Frequently asked Questions

 Q. I have criminal convictions.
 What are my chances of success?

 A. It all depends on the type of convictions, sentencing and time frames.
 For anyone who may have convictions it is extremely important to seek advice if you are considering a visa or citizenship application.
 In some cases it would be considered too risky to lodge an application, but in many instances it is safe to apply despite having convictions.
 However, caution should be exercised when compiling such applications ensuring all necessary information has been provided to a high standard.

 For further information you may also like to go to my Morunga Migration Facebook pages which have a variety of videos and posts I made especially for fellow New Zealanders to understand the basics of how migration works for us in Australia.

-Migration matters are complex and I cannot stress enough how important it is to be correctly informed.
+Migration matters are complex and we cannot stress enough how important it is to be correctly informed.